CJHMPower/6250_lecture_notes/5_NamingAddressingForwarding.md

 ## Questions
   - for test prep #3, why does it match even though the 9 in 39 doesn't match with the 2 in 32
+  - direct trie quiz #2 makes no sense at all to me
+  - you need to go over the 4-ary trie again
+    - Why is k==4 have each node responsible for 2 bits?

 -----------------------